ameya051/spenz/README.md

 4. **CSV Import:**

    - Import transactions using a CSV file by navigating to the import section and uploading your file.

+5. **Manage Budgets:**

+   - Navigate to the budgets section to create monthly budgets for different categories and get notified about your spending.

+6. **View Insights:**

+   - Check the dashboard or insights section for AI-powered analysis of your spending habits.